bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js149">149.
 Basic Minesweeper Game</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Creating a basic Minesweeper game involves generating a grid with mines and numbers, allowing the player to uncover cells, and providing feedback on the presence of mines.
+<p>Creating a basic Minesweeper game involves generating a grid with mines and numbers, allowing the player
+to uncover cells, and providing feedback on the presence of mines.</p>
 <pre>
 class MinesweeperGame {
 constructor(rows, cols, numMines) {